 Often, people fear that they won't find the documents needed to prepare a return.
 Not to worry, we are masters at finding lost evidence & documents.
 See Lost Documents.

 But, it is usually not best to rush out & file a return, especially if you owe.
 We need to get the IRS files, determine the time periods and create an Action Plan for your specific situation.
-Please follow the Prep Steps for IRS Notice CP59 and see Mr. Hopkins in Colorado Springs, Pueblo or Denver before proceeding!
+Please follow the Prep Steps for IRS Notice CP59 and see Mr. Hopkins in Colorado Springs or Pueblo before proceeding!